hedgehoglab-engineering/php-declared-data/README.md

-# Laravel Data Tools
+# PHP Declared Data

-This package provides a set of tools to facilitate the creation and handling of Data Transfer in Laravel applications.
+This package provides a set of tools to facilitate the creation and handling of Data Transfer in PHP applications.
 It offers attributes and interfaces that help in transforming, validating, and mapping data efficiently.

 ## Table of Contents